xcore/sw_display_controller/doc/examples.rst

 Example Applications
 ====================

-This tutorial describes the demo applications included in the XMOS Dispaly Controller software component. :ref:`sec_hardware_platforms` describes the required hardware setups to run the demos.
+This tutorial describes the demo applications included in the XMOS Display Controller software component. :ref:`sec_hardware_platforms` describes the required hardware setup to run the demos.

 app_display_controller_demo
 ---------------------------

-This application demonstrates how the module is used write image data to the LCD screen whilst the the application has no real time constraints imposed on it by the ``lcd_module``.
-The purpose of this application is to show how data is passed to the ``display_controller``.
+This application demonstrates how the ``lcd_module`` is used to write image data to the LCD screen whilst imposing no real time constraints on the application.
+The purpose of this demonstration is to show how data is passed to the ``display_controller``.

 Application Notes
 -----------------